Songyu-Wang/chance-of-covid/README.md

 I do not know, but I would like to know

 ## Basic idea
-Calculate the percentage of people may have COVID today based on state population
+Calculate the percentage of people may have COVID today in state population

 ### How can I find out how many people may have COVID today?
 Please note this is an over simplified educated guess.
 Do not over interpret the result